Planar Degenerate Anchoring in Landau-de Gennes Energy: Minimizers of TEXT -energy

 \section{Minimizers of \texorpdfstring{$\mathcal{E}_L$}{TEXT}-energy}

 Throughout the remainder of the article, we fix the constants $a$, $b$, $c$, $s_1$, and $s_2$.
 Moreover, we assume $b^2 > 27 ac$.
-In this section, we study some basic properties of the $\mathcal E_L$-energy minimizers. \begin{lem}[\bf Existence of minimizer] Given $L>0$, there is a $Q_L \in H^1(\Omega;\mathcal{S}_0)$ satisfying \eqref{min pro ldg}. \end{lem} This lemma can be proved by the direct method in the calculus of variations and an estimate of the lower bound of $f_B(Q)$ as in the proof of \cite[Corollary 4.4]{DG98}.
-The argument is standard.
+In this section, we study some basic properties of the $\mathcal E_L$-energy minimizers. \begin{lem}[\bf Existence of minimizer] Given $L>0$, there is a $Q_L \in H^1(\Omega;\mathcal{S}_0)$ satisfying \eqref{min pro ldg}. \end{lem} The proof of this lemma follows from the standard direct method in the calculus of variations and an estimate of the lower bound of $f_B(Q)$ as in the proof of \cite[Corollary 4.4]{DG98}.
 We omit it here.
 The minimizer $Q_L$ is a weak solution to the boundary value problem in the following remark: \begin{rmk}We define and let \medmuskip=1.5mu\thickmuskip=1.5mu Then $Q_L$ satisfies the weak formulation of the boundary value problem: